 - Halloween pizza covered in spooky Witch fingers

 - Learn how to make candy apples using a premade kit

 *** All products purchased by me.
 Please note that all my links should be considered affiliate links, which helps support this content.
 Thanks for your support!

 - 8 pieces of green licorice (cut into 2 inch strips)

 - black sparkle gel

-Using chopsticks, add two blueberries to the top side of the peanut butter and jelly sandwich so that they looks like eyes.
+- Using chopsticks (or small tongs or tweezers), add two blueberries to the top side of the peanut butter and jelly sandwich so that they look like eyes.

-2. Place the RIP tombstones on top of the green apple licorice.
+- Place the RIP tombstones on top of the green apple licorice

 - Place the ghosts in the middle of the cookie sheet.